Five Reasons to "Fall" in Love with the South

 Just take a look.

-Best known for Big Tex and pushing the envelope on fair food, the State Fair of Texas in Dallas takes center stage, Sept.
-29 - Oct.
-31. Don't let the line at Fletcher's scare you away; their corny dogs are worth the wait.
-Perry, Ga., hosts the Georgia National Fair, Oct.
-5 - 15, highlighting the state's heritage and livestock.
+Best known for Big Tex and pushing the envelope on fair food, the State Fair of Texas in Dallas takes center stage, September 26 - October 19.
+Don't let the line at Fletcher's scare you away; their corny dogs are worth the wait.
+Perry, Georgia, hosts the Georgia National Fair, October 2 - 12, showcasing the state's heritage and livestock.
 Partake in the "Georgia National Fair Food Fight," where you can eat and vote for your favorite dish.
 It's a win-win.
 The "Peanut Capital of the World," a.k.a.
-Dothan, Ala., is where you'll find the National Peanut Festival, Nov.
-3- 12.
-Considered as the nation's largest peanut festival, it highlights and honors peanut growers and harvest season.
+Dothan, Alabama, is where you'll find the National Peanut Festival, October 31- November 9.
+Considered the nation's largest peanut festival, it highlights and honors peanut growers and the harvest season.
 Like the other festivals, you can vote for your favorite festival food.

-And speaking of food (which we do every day in the South), you can nibble and nosh your way through the Louisiana Food and Wine Festival, Sept.
-14 - 17, in Lake Charles, Atlanta Food and Wine, Sept.
-20 -24, and Fall for Greenville (S.C.), Oct.
-12 -15.
+And speaking of food (which we do every day in the South), sip and nibble your way through the Rouge et Blanc Wine and Food Festival, October 11, in Lake Charles, Fall for Greenville (South Carolina), October 10 -12, and Ocala Food & Wine Festival (Florida), November 7-9.
 Craving (pun intended) festivals that celebrate a specific food or dish?
-If you yelled "yes," there's the Jack Daniel's World Championship Invitational BBQ, Oct.
-13 -14, in Lynchburg, Tenn., International Rice Festival, Oct.
-19 - 22, Crowley, La., National Shrimp Festival, Oct.
-12- 15, in Gulf Shores, Ala., and S.C.
-Pecan Music and Food Festival, Nov.
-6, in Florence.
+If you yelled "yes," there's the National Shrimp Festival, Oct.
+9- 12, in Gulf Shores, Alabama, Jack Daniel's World Championship Invitational BBQ, October 10 -11, in Lynchburg, Tennessee, International Rice Festival, October 16 - 19, Crowley, La., and S.C.
+Pecan Music and Food Festival, November 1, in Florence.

-Then there is the World Chicken Festival, Sept.
-21 - 24, in London, Ky., honoring the life of Colonel Sanders, founder of Kentucky Fried Chicken, and features the World's Largest Stainless Steel Skillet, where the chicken is prepared for chicken dinners.
+Then there is the World Chicken Festival, September 25 - 28, in London, Kentucky, honoring the life of Colonel Sanders, founder of Kentucky Fried Chicken.
+The festival features the World's Largest Stainless Steel Skillet, where chicken is prepared for dinner.

-Festivals Acadiens et Creoles, Oct.
-13 - 15, in Lafayette, La., deserves to be in a class of its own since, in true Cajun style, the festival opens with the cutting of boudin.
+Festivals Acadiens et Créoles, held in Lafayette, La., October 10- 12, deserves to be in a class of its own, as it opens with the cutting of boudin in true Cajun style.

 Scarecrows, Pumpkin Patches, Corn Mazes and More - Oh My!

 You'll discover there's more than pumpkins and gourds in many places.
-For instance, Perryville (Mo.)
-Pumpkin Farm, through Oct.
-31, also offers a corn maze, soybean maze, straw tunnel, corn pits, and even a petting zoo.
-You can spend all day at Pumpkin Hollow, Sept.
-16 - Oct.
-31, in Piggott, Ark., with activities that include a zip line, pond slides, a corn maze and more.
-Plan a visit around Horror in the Hollow, Sept.
-23 - Oct.
-28. During weekends beginning with Sept.
-30, Fruitville Grove's Pumpkin Festival features the Torres Family Circus, decorated photo spots, costume contests and more.
-The Annual Pumpkin Festival, Sept.
-23 - Nov.
-12, in Anderson, S.C.'s, Denver Downs Farm offers live entertainment, bonfires on weekends, and over fun-filled 30 activities for all ages.
-The Fall Festival and Pumpkin Harvest, opening Sept.
-16 in Chesterfield Berry Farm in Moseley, Va., provides a corn maze, hay mazes and more.
+For instance, the Perryville Pumpkin Farm (Missouri), through October 31, also offers a corn maze, soybean maze, straw tunnel, corn pits, and even a petting zoo.
+You can spend all day at Pumpkin Hollow, through November 1, in Piggott, Arkansas, with activities that include a zip line, pond slides, a corn maze and more.
+Plan a visit around Horror in the Hollow, select dates in September and October.
+The Annual Pumpkin Festival, September 26- November 9, at Denver Downs Farm in Anderson, South Carolina, features live entertainment, bonfires on weekends, and over 30 fun-filled activities suitable for all ages.
+The Fall Festival and Pumpkin Harvest, weekends through October 26, at Chesterfield Berry Farm in Moseley, Virginia, offers a corn maze, hay mazes and more.
 Be sure to try the pumpkin milkshake.
+For four weekends in October, Sarasota, Florida's Fruitville Grove's Pumpkin Festival features the Torres Family Circus, decorated photo spots, costume contests and more.

-Grab a basket and pick apples at Mercier Orchards in Blue Ridge, Ga., Stepp's Hillcrest Orchard in Hendersonville, N.C., and Evans Orchard in Georgetown, Ky.
-Gather up sunflowers and other fall blooms in places like Peebles Farm in Augusta, Ark., Mayfield Farm Park in Athens, Tenn., and Fausett Farm in Dawsonville, Ga.
+Grab a basket and pick apples at BJ Reece Orchards in Ellijay, Georgia, Stepp's Hillcrest Orchard in Hendersonville, North Carolina, and Evans Orchard in Georgetown, Kentucky.
+Gather up sunflowers and other fall blooms in places like Peebles Farm in Augusta, Arkansas, Mayfield Farm Park in Athens, Tennessee, and Fausett Farm in Dawsonville, Georgia.

 Decorative scarecrows are as much of a fall fixture as pumpkin-flavored anything.
 These straw masterpieces populate everything from botanical gardens to downtowns, parks, and more.

-Powell Gardens in Kingsville, Mo., opens its Scarecrow Trail and Pumpkin Villages on Oct.
-4. The trail features 24 scarecrows from the Conservatory to the Children's Garden.
+Powell Gardens in Kingsville, Missouri, opens its Scarecrow Trail and Pumpkin Villages on October 4.
+The trail features 24 scarecrows from the Conservatory to the Children's Garden.
 Scarecrows mingle with the flowers along the Ridgeland (Miss.)
-Scarecrow Trail, Oct.
-1 - Nov.
-26, at Ridgeland Wildflower Fields.
-Among Festifall's various fall festivities in Huntsville (Ala.)
-Botanical Garden is a Scarecrow Trail.
-Downtown Woodstock, Ga., is home to Scarecrow Invasion, Oct.
-2 - 31, said to be the "largest scarecrow display in the southeast," with hundreds of scarecrows on display.
-All kinds of scarecrows dot Bowling Green, Ky.'s Lost River Cave's trail during its Annual Scarecrow Trail, Sept.
-30 - Oct.
-22. The Scarecrow Spectular, late September through October, at West Virginia Botanic Garden at Tibbs Run Preserve in Morgantown, WVa., displays area organizations' creativity.
+Scarecrow Trail, October 15 - November 30, at Ridgeland Wildflower Fields.
+Among Festifall's various fall festivities at the Huntsville (Alabama) Botanical Garden is a Scarecrow Trail.
+Downtown Woodstock, Georgia, is home to Scarecrow Invasion, which is said to be the "largest scarecrow display in the southeast," with hundreds of scarecrows on display throughout October.
+All kinds of scarecrows dot Bowling Green, Kentucky's Lost River Cave's trail during its Annual Scarecrow Trail, October 4-26.
+The Scarecrow Spectacular, held in October at the West Virginia Botanic Garden at Tibbs Run Preserve in Morgantown, West Virginia, showcases the creativity of area organizations.

 And don't forget about all of the fall decorations in Gatlinburg during the Smoky Mountain Harvest Festival through late November.